 - Better highways

 Despite having inherited a huge rail infrastructure from British Raj, the additions to that were minimal (till Konkan Railway project was started in the 1990s), similarity the improvements made to roads were equally insignificant.
-The author praises NDA for Golden quadrilateral but laments the fact that there is a huge gap between announcement and implementation.
+The author praises NDA for the Golden quadrilateral but laments the fact that there is a huge gap between announcement and implementation.

 - Single markets

-Better infrastructure and better laws like VAT which moves towards unified market are important (“internal globalization of India”) and moves like area-based tax exemptions hurt the economy since they penalize states which have focused on infrastructure.
+Better infrastructure and better laws like VAT which moves towards a unified market are important (“internal globalization of India”) and moves like area-based tax exemptions hurt the economy since they penalize states which have focused on infrastructure.

 Ideas in battle